How to open a Lifetime ISA

 Yes, you can have two Lifetime ISAs - in fact, you can have as many LISAs as you like.
 But you can only pay into one Lifetime ISA each tax year and get the bonus from one towards your home.

-Can I have a Lifetime ISA and a ISA?
+Can I have a Lifetime ISA and an ISA?

 Open a Tembo Lifetime ISA today